MrKoniki/rsschool-cv/cv.md

 In the work I used all the technologies listed above.
 Performed tasks related both to the visual correction of sites, and logic, tests.
 </p>
-English Level: B2
+<h3>Education</h3>
+Graduated from the National University.
+VN Karazin under which he studied at the Institute of Computer Physics and Energy. faculty - computer physics, defending a master's degree.
+I am currently a postgraduate student English Level: B2
 <h3>Code Example:</h3>
 \```